Observability for OpenAI Agents

 - Root cause analysis — Causal graphs that connect failures to upstream triggers across multi-step agent executions, tool calls, and model invocations.

-- Alerts — Context-aware notifications via Slack, email, PagerDuty, or webhooks when your agents hit errors, cost overruns, or performance regressions.
+- Alerts — Context-aware notifications via Slack, email, or webhooks when your agents hit errors, cost overruns, or performance regressions.

 - Custom dashboards — Build your own views or start with auto-generated dashboards for model health, agent reliability, and cost attribution.